Content Distribution Strategies: A Must For Every Marketer

 2. Press releases

-While a 2014 Panda update means that press releases will no longer result in higher organic rankings, they are still a very effective method of conveying new, helpful, and valuable trade information.
+While a 2014 Panda update means that press releases will no longer result in higher organic rankings, they are still a very effective in conveying new, helpful, and valuable trade information.

-With so many people using social media, it makes sense to use social media for content marketing and distribution strategy.
+With so many people using social media platforms, it makes sense to use social media for content marketing and distribution strategy.
 Furthermore, putting impactful content on social media may result in it going viral!

 Email addresses gathered through customer subscriptions on your website are a gold mine if you want to target your campaigns to specific topics.
 Email allows for one-on-one interaction and builds rapport, which is essential for future sales.